nadrojisk/PythonIDS/project2.md

 ```

 `choose_interface` is a utility function that aids a user if they do not know their network adapter' names.
-It uses a python module called *netifaces* to list all the network interfaces on a machine.
+It uses a python module called *Netifaces* to list all the network interfaces on a machine.
 On Windows it is a little bit more complicated.
-Windows machines will respond with GUIDs that relate to registry keys instead of adapter names like `eth0` or `en0`.
+Windows machines will respond with **GUIDs** that relate to registry keys instead of adapter names like `eth0` or `en0`.
-However, doing registry lookups with *winreg* a builtin module found only on Windows machines one can recover the adapter names.
+However, doing registry lookups with *Winreg*, a builtin module found only on Windows machines, one can recover the adapter names.
 After the adapter names are enumerated the user will be prompted to select which adapter they would like to sniff on.

 ```python